MatthiasLohr/bdtsim/docs/protocols.md

 ### Example Protocol Execution

-The following command executes the indirect variant of the SimplePayment protocol in the PyEVM environment:
+The following command executes the indirect variant of the SimplePayment protocol in the PyEVM environment, using a smart contract for transferring the money to the seller:
 ```
-bdtsim run -c 61 SimplePayment-indirect PyEVM
+bdtsim run -c 61 SimplePayment PyEVM
 ```

+The following command executes the direct variant of the SimplePayment protocol in the PyEVM environment, using a direct money transfer transaction without an intermediary smart contract.

 ## FairSwap